8ta4/blog/drafts/Looking for a CLI Tool for Filler Word Analysis.md

 I'm working on a personal project to improve my spoken language skills.
-I've created a tool that transcribes everything I say 24/7.
+I've created [an open-source tool](https://github.com/8ta4/say) that transcribes everything I say 24/7.
 My transcript revealed that "uh" and "huh" are my most frequent fillers.
 It was an "uh-huh" moment!

 My goal now is to reduce the filler words I use.